cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-description.md

 of the application.
 Add details such as:

 - Coding Language.
-- Functions or features central to the functionality of your asset.
+- Functions or features central to the capability of your asset.
   - Business risks associated with specific functions or features.
 - Special endpoints associated with your dynamic pages.
-  - While our pentesters can find the API endpoints used by your web app with browser "Developer Tools", let us know if you have special concerns with one or more endpoints.
+  - While our pentesters can find the API endpoints used by your web app with browser "Developer Tools," let us know if you have special concerns with one or more endpoints.

 ### Network Assets (External and Internal)